alexdesiqueira/fcn_microct/README.md

 ## HOW-TO: Reproducing our study

+The following instructions can be used to reproduce the results from our manuscript.
+All CNN algorithms were implemented using [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/) on a computer with two Intel Xeon Gold processors 6134 and two Nvidia GeForce RTX 2080 graphical processing units.
+Each GPU has 10 GB of RAM.

 ### Preparing the training samples

 After downloading Larson et al's data, on the folder `fullconvnets`, start a Python prompt — e.g, [Python interpreter](https://docs.python.org/3.8/tutorial/interpreter.html), [IPython](http://ipython.org/), [Jupyter Notebook](https://jupyter.org/).
 First, we import the library `prepare.py`: